Joycee3822/Lita-capstone-project/README.md

 # Lita-capstoneSales-project

-# 📊 Sales Performance Analysis for a Retail Store
+# 📊 Capstone Sales Performance Analysis

 ## Project Overview
 This project focuses on analyzing the sales performance of a retail store, aiming to reveal valuable insights and trends.
 By examining the sales data, we look into top-selling products, regional sales performance, and monthly sales patterns.
 The end result is an interactive Power BI dashboard that highlights these findings for better decision-making.